oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- node_type_name: represents the mandatory symbolic name of the Node Type being declared.
+- node_type_name: represents the mandatory symbolic name of the node type being declared.

-- parent_node_type_name: represents the name (string) of the Node Type this Node Type definition derives from (i.e. its parent type).
+- parent_node_type_name: represents the name (string) of the node type from which this node type definition derives (i.e. its parent type).
+Parent node types names can be qualified using a namespace prefix.

-- version_number: represents the optional TOSCA version number for the Node Type.

-- node_type_description: represents the optional description string for the corresponding node_type_name.

-- property_definitions: represents the optional map of property definitions for the Node Type.
+- property_definitions: represents the optional map of property definitions for the node type.

-- attribute_definitions: represents the optional map of attribute definitions for the Node Type.
+- attribute_definitions: represents the optional map of attribute definitions for the node type.

-- capability_definitions: represents the optional map of capability definitions for the Node Type.
+- capability_definitions: represents the optional map of capability definitions for the node type.

-- requirement_definitions: represents the optional list of requirement definitions for the Node Type.
+- requirement_definitions: represents the optional list of requirement definitions for the node type.
+Note that requirements are intentionally expressed as a list of TOSCA Requirement definitions that **SHOULD** be resolved (processed) in sequence by TOSCA processors.
+Requirement names must be unique within the context of a node type definition.

-- interface_definitions: represents the optional map of one or more interface definitions supported by the Node Type.
+- interface_definitions: represents the optional map of interface definitions supported by the node type.

-- artifact_definitions: represents the optional map of artifact definitions for the Node Type
+- artifact_definitions: represents the optional map of artifact definitions for the node type

-### Derivation rules

-During Node Type derivation the keyname definitions follow these rules:
+During node type derivation, the keynames follow these rules:

 - properties: existing property definitions may be refined; new property definitions may be added.